Tuesday, August 31, 2010

 Bacon Ranch Chicken Crock Pot

 I saw this recipe recently on someone's blog.
-(I will get better about writing down exactly who, I promise.
-I get so many good ideas from everyone who blogs and must give credit where it's due!)
 It reminded me of a dish that was brought to our house after we had baby #2 by some sweet friends.
 You wrap chicken breasts in bacon, slather with a cream of chicken soup and sour cream mix, then bake.
-Simple, and sooo good!
+Simple, and so good!
+So when I saw this adaptation for the crock pot, I knew I had to try it.

 Bacon Ranch Chicken Crock Pot